PrestaShop/example-modules/demomultistoreform/README.md

 #### Specific settings drop-down

-The user should be able to see which parameters have a specific configuration for a shop or a group when he is in 'all shops' context.
-The parameter configured specifically for a shop or a group is not impacted by changes done in 'all shops' context.
+The user should be able to see which parameters have a specific configuration for a shop or a group when he is in the 'all shops' context.
+The parameter(s) configured specifically for a shop or a group is/are not impacted by changes done in the 'all shops' context.

-This information helps the user know, when using 'all shops' context, whether the changes he is doing will be applied.
-This is implemented with specific settings drop-down that are added, in 'all shops' context and in group context.
+This information helps the user know, when using the 'all shops' context, whether the changes he is doing will be applied.
+This is implemented with specific settings drop-down that are added, in the 'all shops' context and in group context.

 #### Enable / disable from the listing